iamovrhere/CurrencyConverter/README.md

 Makes use of the Yahoo currency api, currently via XML parsing.
 All exchange rates are stored offline for future use.
 Context menu support allows copying of the results.

-As always, all graphics are done by yours truely.
+All graphics are done in a combination of GIMP & Inkscape.

 ###Screenshots